On polarised class groups of orders in quartic CM-fields: Statement of the results

-We denote its kernel by~$S_\O$.
-It is an important object, because the image $I_{\reflexfield}(f)/S_\O$ appears naturally as the Galois group of the field of moduli of the abelian surfaces of type $\Phi$ with endomorphism ring~$\O$ \cite[Main Theorem 3 on page 142]{shimura-taniyama}.
-Our main results are the following two theorems, and their applications in Section~\ref{sec:applications}.
+We denote its kernel by~$\kernel{\O}$.
+It is an important object because the image $I_{\reflexfield}(f)/\kernel{\O}$ appears naturally as the Galois group of the field of moduli of the abelian surfaces of type $\Phi$ with endomorphism ring~$\O$ \cite[Main Theorem 3 on page 142]{shimura-taniyama}.
+Our main results are the following two theorems, together with their ingredients from Section~\ref{sec:ideals-to-elements} and applications in Section~\ref{sec:applications}.